 The lymphatic system is important for fluid homeostasis but also has a critical immunological function, particularly with regard to infection.
 In addition, it plays a major role in cancer progression.

 Lymphatic malformation or dysfunction can lead to Primary Lymphoedema, which is an inherited form of this disorder.
 Primary Lymphoedema is clinically and genetically heterogeneous and is caused by defects in the lymphatic system that lead to swelling of one or more limbs or other parts of the body.
-It is a rare disorder (1.15 in 100,000 less than 20 years) and in the more extreme forms can increase mortality, especially in infants.
+It is a rare disorder (1 in 6000) and in the more extreme forms can increase mortality, especially in infants.

 Lymphoedema is a lifelong, often disabling condition associated with a high morbidity with distressing swelling of the affected limbs, recurrent cellulitis, discomfort and significant skin changes.
 Treatment is limited to compression garments and manual lymphatic drainage.
 Many patients find Primary Lymphoedema debilitating, embarrassing, stressful and painful leading to considerable psychological morbidity.

 Prof Ostergaard’s research group has focused on the genetic causes of lymphatic failure.
 Seven genes have recently been identified by the group: EPHB4, GATA2, GJA1, GJC2, KIF11, PIEZO1, and VEGFC in seven clinically homogenous phenotypic sub-classifications of Primary Lymphoedema using exome sequencing techniques.
 Finding the genetic causes of lymphatic dysfunction in Primary Lymphoedema, increases our understanding of the development of the lymphatic system, and our results feed into the basic research on the lymphovascular system.